-This year our focus is Health and Well Being and we are using the Emotion Works resource to support emotional literacy.
+We will continue focusing on Parental Engagement, building on the work achieved through lockdowns and disruption and Learning through Play.
 We will continue to focus on improved data analysis and improved data collection.
-This impacts on understanding the next steps for learning and any support that is required to ensure every child thrives.
+This will influence understanding the next steps for learning and any support that is required to ensure every child thrives.